The ZURU Nightglow

 - Ruakura Road: For those of you from the North end of Hamilton there is a secondary entry point, please follow the signs to Holland Road and onto Ruakura Road.
 The City end of Ruakura Road is closed for Park and Ride bus transport, you must access this carpark from the Holland Road end of Ruakura Road.

-To enable a quicker entry process, please have $5 cash or eftpos/debit card ready for parking attendants upon entry.
-Credit cards will not be accepted.
+We now accept all forms of payment.
+To enable a quicker entry process, please have $5 cash or eftpos/debit card or credit card ready for parking attendants upon entry.

 Drop Off Zone

 The event drop off zone has changed also this year.
 The drop off zone is now located at the University Bus Stop by the round-a-bout within Gate 1, Knighton Road.
 Access to this drop off zone is via the Clyde Street end of Knighton Road.

 This drop off is also for all taxi or ride share options.

 Take the hassle out of finding a park or stressing about the traffic – use Waikato Regional Council’s FREE Park and Ride services.
 Five routes will run between key Hamilton locations and the University of Waikato for the Night Glow on Saturday, 21 March 2020.
 This year we’re delighted to bring you buses from The Base, and Hamilton East as well as all the usual locations.
 More buses will be running on the routes, so plan ahead and let us do the driving.
 FREE buses will run between 4.15pm and 7.00pm from the Park and Ride sites and special event bus stops along the routes.
 After the Night Glow has finished, buses will run on a continuous as-available basis until all passengers have boarded for their return journey.